-Wholesale and B2B ecommerce are exploding … to the tune of $7.7 trillion by the close of this year.
-The advantages of B2B ecommerce — as opposed to B2C ecommerce and offline B2B — continue to mount: higher average order values, conversion rates, and customer lifetime values.
+Wholesale and B2B ecommerce are exploding … to the tune of $7.6 trillion by the close of this year.
+The advantages of investing in a B2B ecommerce platform — as opposed to B2C ecommerce and offline B2B — continue to mount: higher average orders, conversion rates, and customer lifetime values.

 With all those big numbers, the question remains: How do you build a profitable wholesale ecommerce website to not just stake your claim, but dominate?

 Actually … two questions remain.
 When it comes to wholesale and B2B ecommerce: